top of page

 I’m a fan of back-to-basics wellness.
 In my practice, I run functional lab tests to identify what’s missing—and it’s often not what people expect.

-• Vitamin D: Get your levels tested and aim for 20 minutes of sunlight per day (or talk to your provider about supplementing).
+• Get your levels tested and aim for 20 minutes of sunlight per day (or talk to your provider about supplementing).

-• B-complex vitamins: Essential for energy, stress resilience, and mood.
+• Essential for energy, stress resilience, and mood.
 Look for “methylated” forms.

-• Magnesium: My go-to for anxiety and sleep.
+• My go-to for anxiety and sleep.
 Try magnesium glycinate at night.

-Start small: Add a daily multivitamin with active B vitamins and magnesium before bed.
+Start small: Add a daily multivitamin with methylated B vitamins and magnesium before bed.

 The wellness world loves to talk about morning routines—but often misses the why.